Welcome to The Amish of Ethridge Tennessee, home of the largest Amish community in the southern states!

 Our 6 step guide were designed to combine your heart and your head together from two groups of 3.
 The first set of 3 are for the emotional connection an Amish visitor needs to have to feel like their trip is enhancing their experience.
 The next 3 steps are for the head to check to see if the logistics are right for you so you stay in the hotel you like and pic the right restaurants and other points of interest!

 These first 3 steps are for you to consider before planning your trip!
 The Amish in Ethridge TN are not actors so you are much better off going on a tour or using our guide to help you plan ahead!
 We don't include the Amish people in the advertising on this website as they are very conservative and do not like photos or video of them.
-The bishops we talked to ask we show them in a good manner.
-You will get an honest tour when you go on your wagon ridge tour or when you go in your car.
+You will get an honest tour when you go on your wagon ride tour or when you go in your car.

 1. Figure out why you'd like to come to see the Amish and surrounding area before you get here!
 We have found that a deep longing for the simple style vacation is key to having a great time in Amish country!